To integrate graduate education and research with supervised practice to prepare

-1.6 On exit interview evaluation, 100% of students respond that they feel prepared to accept a position with primary responsibility being clinical nutrition.
+1.6 100% of graduates will respond that they feel prepared to accept a position with primary responsibility being clinical nutrition on exit interview evaluation.

 1.7 At least 80% of graduates' responses will indicate scores of "3=more than adequate" or "2=adequate" on survey question related to preparation for entry-level positions in dietetics, with primary responsibility being clinical nutrition on a one year post graduation survey.

-#2 - The dietetic internship program will prepare graduates to develop research skills and foster an evidence-based approach to the practice of clinical dietetics.
+#2 - The DI program will prepare graduates to develop research skills and foster an evidence-based approach to the practice of clinical dietetics.

-2.1 100% of students will incorporate evidence-based knowledge into their academic
+2.1 100% of students will incorporate evidenced-based knowledge into their academic

 The mission, goals, and objectives are continually monitored for program effectiveness.